What Happens When You Refuse a Chemical Test in Pennsylvania?

 A violation of Section 1547 carries the penalty of a 12 month license suspension.
-You will also be subject to a $2,000 restoration license restoration fee.
 That suspension will increase to 18 months if you have a previous DUI conviction or a refusal.
+You could be subject to a $500 restoration license restoration fee.
+If you had two refusals in the past, the restoration fee is $2000.
 These penalties are in addition to whatever penalties you may face on the DUI charge.
 So if you refuse and are conviction of DUI, you may end up with a 24 month license suspension.

 Also keep in mind that if you have two previous DUI convictions, a refusal will turn your DUI into a felony offense.

 There is an appeals process for the Administrative License Suspension but the appeal must be filed within 30 days.
 An experienced and knowledgeable attorney who tackles tough DUI cases may be able to identify issues in your case that can be challenged.
 Citizens like you have trusted Attorney Mike Sherman and he has proven to be a life-saver for many.
 He is a different type of attorney.
 He’s the kind who is willing to fight for you.